MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

     - Lastly, you want to save your selection and now these will be added as new tabs to the left of the entity table.

       ![add-entity2.png](media/add-entity2.png)
-- **Add attributes to an existing customer entity:** Available upon clicking the **Add** drop-down menu (left image below).
+- **Add attributes to an existing customer entity:** Available upon clicking the **Add** drop-down menu (as shown below).
 Choosing this option for one of your customer entities will enable you to take more attributes into consideration as part of the matching process.
 [UX is not ready for selection panel]

 ![add-attribute.png](media/add-attribute.png)